shambhavis/shambhavi-webp/content/authors/admin/_index.md

 ---
 I am a graduate student at UBC Okanagan.
 I work in continuous convex optimization with Dr Heinz Bauschke and Dr Shawn Wang.

-I enjoy listening (and sometimes playing) music, taking photographs, reading, cooking and other human activities.
+I enjoy listening to (and sometimes playing) music, taking photographs, reading, cooking and other human activities.